MicrosoftDocs/azure-docs/articles/virtual-machines/workloads/sap/high-availability-guide-suse-pacemaker.md

    > [!TIP]
    >The Azure fence agent requires outbound connectivity to the public endpoints, as documented, along with possible solutions, in [Public endpoint connectivity for VMs using standard ILB](./high-availability-guide-standard-load-balancer-outbound-connections.md).

-## Pacemaker configuration for Azure scheduled events
+## Configure Pacemaker for Azure scheduled events

 Azure offers [scheduled events](../../linux/scheduled-events.md).
 Scheduled events are provided via the metadata service and allow time for the application to prepare for such events as VM shutdown, VM redeployment, and so on.
 Resource agent [azure-events](https://github.com/ClusterLabs/resource-agents/pull/1161) monitors for scheduled Azure events.
 If events are detected and the resource agent determines that another cluster node is available, the azure-events agent will place the target cluster node in standby mode to force the cluster to migrate resources away from the VM with pending [Azure scheduled events](../../linux/scheduled-events.md).
-To achieve that, additional Pacemaker resources must be configured.
+To achieve that, you must configure additional Pacemaker resources.

 1. **[A]** Make sure that the package for the azure-events agent is already installed and up to date.